OpenRoleplay/OpenRP.Framework/README.md

 | `Shared/ServerColor.cs`                           | Defines constants for shared server color settings.                                                                                 |
 | `Systems`                                         | Contains all project-related systems.                                                                                               |

+## Join the Team

+### Positions

+We're looking for passionate volunteers to help shape the future of Open Roleplay.
+If you love strict roleplay and GTA San Andreas as much as we do, consider joining us in one (or more) of these roles:

+- **.NET Developers**
+  Help develop our game mode and build a custom server launcher.

+- **C++ Developers**
+  Help create new server-client functionalities that make new features possible.

+- **Laravel Developers**
+  Build and maintain the backend for our website.

+- **Web Designers**
+  Help make the visual elements of our website for a seamless user experience.

+- **GTA Modelers**
+  Create detailed models that bring our world to life.

+- **Graphic Artists**
+  Design artwork and visuals that define the look and feel of Open Roleplay.

+- **Video Editors**
+  Edit engaging content for YouTube and promotional materials.

+- **Mappers**
+  Develop immersive maps that enhance gameplay.

+- **YouTubers**
+  Spread the word about our server and help grow our community.

+- **Players**
+  Because without you, there’s no server!

+**Please Note:**
+These positions are entirely voluntary and driven by passion rather than monetary gain.

+For more information or to get involved, contact **Pluto** (Username is *plutorexinfernus*) on Discord.

 ## Credits

 ### 👏 Direct Involvement